AngelRRand/AngelRRand/README.md

 - 📬 How can you contact me?
 **You can do it through my mail horacio27rodriguez_cba@hotmail.com**

-- 🎠 What are my hobbies?
+- 🌱 What are you studying?
-**I like to draw, animate, cook, clean and write.
-I exercise and sing simply for fun 🧘**
+**React Framer Motion, Three.js, TypeScript**

 <!--
 **AngelRRand/AngelRRand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.